Ridzz23/cse15l-lab-reports/LabReport1.md

 <br>

 ![Image](cat_folder.png)
 > The `cat` command does not work if we provide the path of a directory.
 This is because it can not read the contents of a folder.
-Instead, it errors out by stating that `lecture1/` is a directory.
+Instead, it causes an **error** and states that `lecture1/` is a directory.
 The current working directory remains as `home/`.
 <br>

 ![Image](cat_file.png)